 B) Exemption: landscape, trees, fences, and structures less than 120 square feet (Complete Exemption Form).

+Cleanup deadline has been extended to May 15, 2019.
 Upon Completion of Local (City) Program, complete and submit:

 Underinsured property owners should check out Federal Resources for Under-Insured.

 If you have a burned vehicle that you would like to remove, please fill out the Fire Damaged Vehicle form.

 If the fire damage to your property was minimal, please follow the instructions in the Exemption for Minor Fire Damage Exemption.

 Grading Brochure has helpful information about grading your property.

 Helpful links to check licenses and certifications for contractors and consultants.

 Guidelines for fire debris removal at residential sites from the Ventura County Air Pollution Control District.

 Records request for housing plans and permits on file.